fxamacker/cbor/README.md

 Competing factors are balanced:

 * __Speed__ vs __safety__ vs __size__ – to keep size small, avoid code generation.
 For safety, validate data and avoid Go's `unsafe` pkg.
 For speed, use safe optimizations such as caching struct metadata.
 This library is faster than a well-known library that uses `unsafe` and code gen.
-* __Standards compliance__ vs __size__ – Supports CBOR RFC 7049 with minor [limitations](#limitations).
+* __Standards compliance__ vs __size__ – Supports CBOR RFC 8949 and RFC 7049 with minor [limitations](#limitations).
 To limit bloat, CBOR tags are supported but not all tags are built-in.
 The API allows users to add tags that aren't built-in.
 The API also allows custom encoding and decoding of user-defined Go types.

 __Click to expand topic:__